oegedijk/explainerdashboard/README.md

 individual predictions, dependency plots, interactions plots, individual decision trees in random forests, etc.

-You can then quickly start an interactive dashboard to interrogate your model, show the interpretability to management, or explain specific predictions.
+You can then quickly start an ExplainerDashboard to start a webapp with an interactive dashboard to interrogate your model, show the interpretability to management, or explain specific predictions.